 • Odor complaints disappeared immediately

-• Home appraisal increased by $9,500 thanks to documented encapsulation
+• Home appraisal increased by $9,500 due to documented encapsulation

-• Specify a unit with remote humidity alerts—early warnings prevent overflow incidents.
+• Specify a unit with remote humidity alerts to prevent overflow incidents.

-• Run a dedicated 20-amp circuit; shared outlets are the number-one cause of nuisance shut-offs.
+• Run a dedicated 20-amp circuit; shared outlets are a common cause of shut-offs.

-• Seal sub-floor penetrations before laying vapor barrier to lock out ground-source radon.
+• Seal sub-floor penetrations before laying vapor barrier to prevent radon entry.